 If you experience odour, please report it to the Environmental Health Officer at London Borough of Bexley, so the source can be identified and action taken.

 We prepared an Environmental Statement as part of our application documents, which sets out potential environmental impacts of our proposal.
 This Environmental Statement has now been considered independently and in detail by the Planning Inspectorate during the examination period.

 The application documents, including our Environmental Statement, are all available on the Planning Inspectorate's website.

-Like the existing facility, Riverside Energy Park will seek to make extensive use of the river to remove truck journeys from London’s roads.
+Like the existing facility, Riverside 2 will seek to make extensive use of the river to remove truck journeys from London’s roads.
 Doing so will remove a further 80,000 truck journeys from London’s roads.

 As part of our Development Consent Order, we will not be able to start any of the approved works until a construction traffic management plan for that part has been submitted to and approved by the relevant planning authority (in consultation with the relevant highway authority and Transport for London).
 This traffic management plan will then be used during construction to minimise any traffic impacts.

-Any traffic movements generated by the proposed Energy Park would be relatively small in relation to existing flows (less than 2% increase in daily traffic movements on the local roads, based on the worst case).
+Any traffic movements generated by Riverside 2 would be relatively small in relation to existing flows (less than 2% increase in daily traffic movements on the local roads, based on the worst case).
 Under normal operations our consent limits us to 75 lorries accessing our facility each day.
 This can be increased in the highly unlikely event that our jetty is unavailable for use but this has never occurred since we started operating at this site in 2011.